VirtusLab/Inkuire/README.md

 ## Live Demo

 Feel free to test Inkuire locally or remotely at:
-- HTTP engine for Scala 3 stdlib -> [here](http://ec2-3-125-115-167.eu-central-1.compute.amazonaws.com:8080/query)
-- Scaladoc for stdlib with Inkuire support -> [here](https://scala3doc.virtuslab.com/pr-inkuire/scala3/docs/index.html)
+- Scaladoc for stdlib with Inkuire support -> [here](https://dotty.epfl.ch/api/index.html)

 ---